TestCentricity/testcentricity_web/README.md

 ### Using the PageManager

 The `PageManager` class provides methods for supporting the instantiation and management of `PageObjects`.
-In the code example below, the `page_objects` method contains a hash table of your `PageObject` instances and their associated `PageObject` class names to be instantiated by `PageManager`:
+In the code example below, the `page_objects` method contains a hash table of your `PageObject` instances and their associated `PageObject` classes to be instantiated by `PageManager`:

     module WorldPages